 Noah Doely is Associate Professor of Digital Photography at the University of Northern Iowa.
 He works with 19th-century photographic processes, pinhole cameras, digital collage and video, and is drawn to photography’s complicated relationship to truth and verifiability and its paradoxical ability to evoke both trust and skepticism (see http://www.noahdoely.com/).
 Noah has received national and international attention for his work.
 He curates Fortepan Iowa.

-Dana Potter— DESIGNER and CURATOR
+Dana Potter— DESIGNER

 Dana Potter is Assistant Professor of Interactive Digital Studies at the University of Northern Iowa.
 Combining art and technology, Dana’s work uses biometric and sensory tools to create visual data for creative projects, and explores eye-tracking, geolocation mapping, computer-mouse movement recordings, and facial recognition (see http://www.danapotterart.com/).
 Dana designs the Fortepan Iowa platform, and curates the archive with Noah Doely.